ammaraziz/NCBI-Genome-Submission-Protocol/README.md

 Output:

   * heaps of files, of importance are:

-    `.gbk`: human readable format, looks exactly like NCBI nuccore `.tbl`: for downstream processing using tbl2asn
+    `.gbk`: human readable format, looks exactly like NCBI nuccore

+    `.tbl`: for downstream processing using tbl2asn

     `.fsa`: prokka reorders contigs and renames, therefore the fasta file generated here is in a different order to the inputed fasta file.
-Annotations are in reference to this fasta file.
+Annotations are in reference to this fasta file

-    `.sqn`: ignore! do not use this .sqn. tbl2asn generates a new one.
+    `.sqn`: ignore! do not use this .sqn. tbl2asn generates a new one

 #### File shuffling for tbl2asn.

   * Create folder for each isolate/strain
   * Move/Copy the following prokka-generated files into said folder:

     `.fsa`

     `.tbl`

     `.sbt` genearted from https://submit.ncbi.nlm.nih.gov/genbank/template/submission/

 #### Run `tbl2asn`.